rafa-io/Unity3d-assets-resources/README.md

 - [Musual](https://github.com/smkplus/Musual) - Music Visualization Shader

 ### AI
 - [Unity Movement AI](https://github.com/antonpantev/unity-movement-ai) - A library of common movement AI scripts known as Steering Behaviors.
-You can use these scripts
+You can use these scripts to help your NPCs move around your game.
 - [NPBehave](https://github.com/meniku/NPBehave) - Event Driven Behavior Trees for Unity 3D